huamiao/chart_pact_broker/README.md

 ### How the build/ci pipeline flow works

-- Consumer change the pact definition and push
+- Consumer changes the pact definition and pushes
-- Jenkins will kick off the Consumer Build
+- Jenkins will kick off the consumer build
-- Consumer Build will publish the new pact definition to Pact Broker
+- Consumer build will publish the new pact definition to Pact Broker
-- Consumer Build will check if it is possible to deploy periodically {canIDeploy} (timeout can be specified)
+- Consumer build will check if it's possible to deploy periodically {canIDeploy} (timeout can be specified)
-- Pact Broker will kick off a deploy in the provider
+- Pact Broker will kick off a provider build
-- The Provider Build will verify pacts
+- Provider build will verify pacts
-- After verified with success the canIDeploy thead in the consumer will be green
+- After verified with success the {canIDeploy} thead in the consumer will be green
 - Your consumer will be deployed